Carropool - Search and Join

 Limited Support: Lack of reliable access to transportation or social network to find help.

-Time Constraints: Long work hours leave little time to be involved in her children's academics, her children are not able to participate in extracurricular activities.
+Time Constraints: Long work hours leave little time to be involved in her kids' academics.
+Her children are not able to participate in extracurriculars.

 Technology/Language Barriers